It is an antidepressant that works by restoring the balance of natural chemicals (neurotransmitters) in the brain.

 - If you have liver or kidney disease.

-- If you have a bipolar disorder or a manic depression.
+- If you have bipolar disorder or manic depression.

 - Problems of arterial hypotension or dizziness.

-- Present a history of heart attack or stroke.
+- The present history of heart attack or stroke.

-- Present a history of drug abuse or suicidal thoughts.
+- The current record of drug abuse or suicidal thoughts.

 This medication is listed as Category C in pregnancy by the Food and Drug Administration.

-It is still not known in a truthful way if mirtazapine can cause harm to the unborn baby.
+It is still not known truthfully if mirtazapine can cause harm to the unborn baby.

 The doctor should be informed if you are pregnant or if you plan to become pregnant while using this medication.

-This medicine should not be used if you are breast-feeding a baby, so you should stop breast-feeding while you are under treatment.
+This medicine should not be used if you are breastfeeding a baby, so you should stop breastfeeding while under treatment.

-The tablet that is dissolved orally may contain phenylalanine, so it should not be given if you have phenylketonuria (PKU), because this genetic disorder does not allow the body to process part of a protein called phenylalanine.
+The tablet dissolved orally may contain phenylalanine, so it should not be given if you have phenylketonuria (PKU) because this genetic disorder does not allow the body to process part of a protein called phenylalanine.

-Medications used for cold or allergy, sedatives, narcotic analgesics, sleeping pills, muscle relaxers and medications for seizures or anxiety can cause an increase in sleepiness that commonly causes mirtazapine.
+Medications used for colds or allergies, sedatives, narcotic analgesics, sleeping pills, muscle relaxers, and medicines for seizures or anxiety can cause an increase in sleepiness that commonly causes mirtazapine.

-Therefore, the doctor should be informed if any of these medications is used regularly.
+Therefore, the doctor should be informed if these medications are used regularly.